-- ▶ Danger: Unsafe.
-Check for a Random Event every 20 minutes and after loud noises (4-in-6 chance). - Light.
+- ▶ Danger.
+Unsafe.
+Check for a Random Event every 2 crawling rounds and after loud noises (4-in-6 chance). - Light.
 The braziers in the dungeon are infused with permanent light spells.
 The rest of the dungeon is dark.
-Denizens of the dungeon have Darkvision.
+Denizens of the dungeon are dark-adapted.

-NPCs in the Dungeon-
+-NPCs in the Dungeon-

 - ▶ Thalo.
 Whenever the party encounters one or more mummified Drethains, there is a 1-in-6 chance the undead recognize Thalo among them.
 If this occurs, the monsters point at the poor grave keeper and attack him first.
 This confirms Thalo's suspicions about his soul being forfeited too.
 At the same time, such an event increases his resolve and bravery to see this through. - ▶ Fennick.
-He can be a great asset in the dungeon.
-He can cast firebolt and shocking grasp at will.
-He can cast any of the Level-1 Wizard spells on the list (four per day).
+Despite his age, Fennick may be an incredible asset in the dungeon.
+His beguile spell can turn encounters of one or two enemies into mundane tasks.